-A hardship waiver should be submitted to the USCIS if the physician can demonstrate that his spouse and children would suffer “exceptional hardship” if he were forced to return to his country for two years.
-The hardship can be economic, emotional, physical, employment-related, etc.
+Hardship waivers can be granted to J-1 physicians who can demonstrate that a US citizen or lawful permanent resident spouse and/or child would suffer “exceptional hardship” if he were forced to return to his home country for 2 years.

 Highly Competent Legal Services